terrapower/armi/doc/tutorials/making_your_first_app.rst

   application.

-* :file:`README.md` and :file:`LICENSE.md` are an optional description and license of your application that would be prominently featured, e.g. in a github repo, if you were to put it there.
+* :file:`README.md` and :file:`LICENSE.md` are an optional description and license of your application that would be prominently featured, e.g. in a GitHub repo, if you were to put it there.

 * :file:`doc/` is an optional folder where your application documentation source may go.